Jack-Himelright/Location_Ontology/README.md

 Here is an ontology of locations.
-Information is included on countries, languages, currency, neighbors, ISO codes, area in sq km, and population.
+Information is included on countries, currency, neighbors, ISO codes, area in sq km, and population.

 CountryInfo.txt is the source file from GeoNames.org